 Fat-free milk is another popular addition to coffee creamers, but if you’re on the keto diet then you know that milk is a big no-no due to its sugar content.

-Drinking too much coffee creamer that contains sugar could even throw you out of ketosis if you drink enough of it.
+Drinking too much coffee creamer that contains sugar and milk could even throw you out of ketosis if you drink enough of it.

 Top Keto-friendly Creamers For Your Coffee